Connect with others who understand.

 Postpartum Depression

 A rare form of postpartum depression is postpartum psychosis.
 Postpartum psychosis typically develops within the first two weeks after giving birth.
-As with psychotic depression, the new mother will experience hallucinations or delusions.
-She may feel very irritated, be paranoid or suspicious, or have rapid mood swings.
-Most women with postpartum psychosis will not be violent or destructive.
+As with psychotic depression, new mothers with this condition will experience hallucinations or delusions.
+They may feel very irritated, be paranoid or suspicious, or have rapid mood swings.
+Most people with postpartum psychosis will not be violent or destructive.
 However, irrational judgment or delusional thinking may lead to harmful actions.
 Postpartum psychosis should be treated as an emergency requiring immediate care and treatment.

 Seasonal Affective Disorder